LeonLok/Deep-SORT-YOLOv4/README.md

 ```

 ### Deep SORT with low confidence track filtering
-This has the option to hide object detections instead of hiding tracking.
+This version has the option to hide object detections instead of tracking.
 The settings in demo.py are
 ```
 show_detections = True
 writeVideo_flag = True